flowtsohg/mdx-m3-viewer/README.md

 * PNG/JPG/GIF: supported as a wrapper around Image.
 * GEO (my own simple JS format used for simple geometric shapes): supported, note that this is solely a run-time handler.

-You can include all of the viewer files in the right order, which is seen in the examples folder.
-Another option is to run the given Ruby script `compiler.rb`.
+To get a single includeable file, run the given Ruby script in `compiler.rb`.
 This script gives you compilation options if you open it with a text editor, and will result in `viewer.min.js` getting generated, if you tell it to minify.
 Running it without changes will generate the minified version including all built-in handlers.

 ------------------------